-Apple just pushed an iOS update to fix that “I” autocorrect bug
+Apple just pushed an iOS update to fix that ‘I’ autocorrect bug

-Alphabet and Goldman Sachs are suing ad tech startup Outcome Health for alleged fraud
+Alphabet and Goldman Sachs are suing adtech startup Outcome Health for alleged fraud

 Over the last few days, most iOS users have experienced the same peculiar bug: the letter “i” was autocorrecting to… something else.
 Sometimes it was an exclamation mark.
-Sometimes it was “A”.
-Sometimes it was a question mark in a box.
+Sometimes it was “A.” Sometimes it was a question mark in a box.

 A fix was said to be just around the corner, and sure enough: Apple has just sent out a patch that fixes that rando-replacement once and for all. iOS 11.1.1 is now available, with this fix marked as the flagship feature.